CCI-Tools/cate-conda/README.md

 ### Building the installer

-*Warning: there is still an absolute (Windows!) path in `installer/construct.yaml` which will remain until we have uploaded the ECT Conda package to a public repository.*
+*Warning: there is still an absolute (Windows!) path in `installer/construct.yaml` which will remain until we have uploaded the Cate Conda package to a public repository.*

 Install `constructor` in your root Miniconda: